 Defining Appreciative Inquiry

-In this session, participants will explore what appreciative inquiry is and how it is different from traditional organizational development tools.
+In this session, you will explore what appreciative inquiry is and how it is different from traditional organizational development tools.

-Next, participants will learn about the five key principles that form the foundation for appreciative inquiry.
+Next, learn about the five key principles that form the foundation for appreciative inquiry.
 Participants will also learn about interview and information gathering processes.

 The 4-D Model